tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 Launching the instance
 ----------------------

-Set up the trade executor instance to run in server production mode:
+Set up the `trade-executor` instance to run in server production mode:

 .. code-block:: shell

     docker-compose up -d

+This will start trading.

+You can check the logs with:

+.. code-block: shell

+    docker-compose logs --tail=200 pancake-eth-usd-sma

 Checking the webhook
 ---------------------

+When your `docker-compose` instance is running you can check that its webhook port is replying using `curl`.

+.. code-block: shell

+    TODO

 Setting up the web frontend
 ---------------------------